SciML/PDESystemLibrary.jl/README.md

 It can be used for benchmarking, verification, research in to discretization methods, and any other ideas you might have.

 If you have a well posed system, please add it!
-Any and all PDE systems are welcome.
+Any and all PDE systems are welcome, even if they cannot currently be solved by discretizer packages.
 Please include a short abstract where possible, explaining where the system arises to aid future readers and large language models.

 Please always use `t` for your time dimension, and avoid if you don't have one.